 All of this requires us to take risks, be bold and be confident.
 Set yourself goals that you want to aspire to.
 Women are pioneering and creative; many paths have not been laid down for us, they must be forged.
 Greater courage and agency are needed when we are challenging norms and encountering conflict.
 Frame “challenges as experiences and opportunities” and see your fears as a “reality check, not an obstacle”.

 Finally, be accountable to yourself first.
 Write down your goals and share them – with a friend, colleague, mentor or coach.
 Check in on them: make time to reflect on what is working well, what needs to be adjusted and changed, and celebrate your achievements and success!

-The GCSP offers an “Inspiring Women Leaders” Course from 8-9 October, 2020, in which these seven themes will be explored and developed.
+The GCSP offers an “Inspiring Women Leaders” Course in which these seven themes will be explored and developed.
 In addition, we have skill-building workshops throughout the year and offer customised solutions globally.